waltermity/llm-d-inference-scheduler/docs/architecture.md

-# vLLM-d Inference Router Architecture
+# llm-d Inference Router Architecture

 ## Overview

-**vLLM-d** is an extensible architecture designed to route inference requests efficiently across model-serving pods.
+**llm-d** is an extensible architecture designed to route inference requests efficiently across model-serving pods.
 A central component of this architecture is the **Inference Gateway**, which builds on the Kubernetes-native **Gateway API Inference Extension (GIE)** to enable scalable, flexible, and pluggable routing of requests.

 The design enables:
 - Support for **multiple base models** and **LoRA adapters** within a shared cluster [Not supported in Phase1]